MasonProtter/SumTypes.jl/README.md

 <!-- </details> -->

-## Pattern matching on Sum types
+## Destructuring Sum types
 <!-- <details> -->
 <!-- <summary>Click to expand</summary> -->

 Okay, but how do I actually access the data enclosed in a `Fruit` or an `Either`?
-The answer is pattern matching.
+The answer is destructuring.
 SumTypes.jl exposes a `@cases` macro for efficiently unwrapping and branching on the contents of a sum type:

 ```julia